The subscription business market has been growing exponentially over the last decade.

-Subscription businesses have been growing exponentially over the last several years.
-From 2011 to 2016, the subscription e-commerce market grew by 100 percent every year, and in the spring of 2018, there were 40 million visitors to subscription sites alone.
+From 2011 to 2016, subscription e-commerce grew by 100 percent every year, and in the spring of 2018, there were 40 million visitors to subscription sites alone.
 Then, with the rise of remote work and life in 2020, subscription SaaS businesses began to boom—even more than they already were!

-It is not enough to be able to sell your products on a subscription basis, though.
-In order to fully benefit from the subscription business market, businesses need to be able to manage their recurring billing customers seamlessly.
+It’s not enough to be able to sell your products on a subscription basis, though.
+To fully benefit from the subscription business market, businesses need to be able to manage their recurring billing customers seamlessly.

-Subscription management software—or recurring billing software—is a platform which manages the subscriber experience through sign-ups, automated billing and invoicing, automated notifications, and payment facilitation processes.
+Subscription management software—or recurring billing software—is a platform that manages the subscriber experience through sign-up, automated billing and invoicing, automated notifications, and the entire payment facilitation process.

-When companies start to grow, they realize the billing processes they might have initially been able to manage in house are unwieldly at scale.
-Recurring billing software enables companies to manage billing, invoicing, and payments on an automatic, recurring basis.
+When businesses start to grow, they realize the billing process they might have initially been able to manage in house becomes unwieldly at scale.
+Recurring billing software enables businesses to manage billing, invoicing, and payments on an automatic, recurring basis with ease.

 Without recurring billing software, subscription management can become a nightmare.
 The accounting department would be doing extra manual work and managing cumbersome spreadsheets or legacy billing solutions, both of which can create huge billing-related bottlenecks.

 However, by employing a robust subscription management software, those bottlenecks are eliminated and a business can focus on growth.

-Additionally, this subscription management software helps companies launch products faster because the software provides the flexibility to expand their catalog of products.
+Additionally, subscription management software helps businesses launch new products and pricing strategies faster because the software provides the flexibility to expand and adjust their catalog of products in real time.

-So what should a business look for when considering recurring billing software?
+So what should a growth-minded subscription business look for when considering recurring billing software?

 Fusebill generated a comprehensive guide for recurring billing software, which includes a convenient checklist of the qualities a subscription business should look for in their software.

 Educator Jessie Potter once said, “If you always do what you’ve always done, you always get what you’ve always gotten.”

-However, customer demands can change and subscription businesses continue to thrive when they scale their offerings to continue filling these needs.
-Consequently, pricing plans can change accordingly.
+However, customer demands change and subscription businesses continue to thrive when they scale and evolve their offerings to continue filling these needs.
+Consequently, pricing plans need to change accordingly.